-- The Commission has made a more preferable draft rule to enable the benefits of concessional finance provided to transmission and distribution network service providers (NSPs) to be shared with consumers in the form of lower network tariffs. - The Commission has also revised the name of the rule change to: 'Sharing concessional finance benefits with consumers'.
-This is to better encapsulate the purpose of the rule change to enable the benefits of concessional finance to be shared with consumers of transmission and distribution NSPs, rather than just a focus on concessional finance for transmission NSPs. - On 28 October 2022, Energy Ministers endorsed a proposal that the Commonwealth submit a rule change request to the Australian Energy Market Commission (AEMC).
+- The Commission has made a more preferable final rule (final rule) to enable the benefits of concessional finance provided to transmission1 and distribution network service providers (NSPs) to be shared with consumers in the form of lower network tariffs. - 2 On 28 October 2022, Energy Ministers endorsed a proposal that the Commonwealth submit a rule change request to the Australian Energy Market Commission (AEMC).
 The AEMC subsequently received a rule change request from the Honourable Chris Bowen MP, Commonwealth Minister for Climate Change and Energy (Minister), on 11 April 2023. - The Minister's rule change request is also in the context of the Commonwealth Government's Rewiring the Nation Fund, which commits \$20 billion in concessional finance for the upgrade and expansion of Australia's electricity grids.
-This finance is intended to facilitate lower costs and delivery of critical transmission and distribution infrastructure. - 5 We are seeking feedback on our draft determination and rule by 8 February 2024.
+This finance is intended to facilitate lower costs and delivery of critical transmission and distribution infrastructure.

-Our draft rule would enable the timely sharing of concessional finance benefits with consumers through lower costs
+Our final rule enables the timely sharing of concessional finance benefits with consumers through lower costs

 - The Minister's rule change request detailed an approach to how the National Electricity Rules (NER) could be amended to allow the sharing of concessional finance benefits with consumers, including enabling the AER to allow an agreed benefit, determined through negotiation by the NSP and government funding body (GFB), to be passed onto consumers. - A rule change is required because the NER does not explicitly allow for the sharing of concessional finance benefits with consumers.
-The mechanism for sharing of benefits also needs to be set out. - Our draft rule addresses this by introducing a transparent and predictable mechanism in the revenue-setting framework that facilitates the timely sharing of concessional finance benefits with consumers in the NER and allows for the NSP and GFB to agree to: - an amount to be passed through to transmission or distribution network to reduce the Maximum Allowed Revenue (MAR) by specified amounts each year; or - reduce the value of specified assets in the Regulated Asset Base (RAB); or - · combination of both. - The NSP would be required to provide the AER with an agreement co-signed by the GFB (the agreement) setting out these agreed reductions.
-This is because it is the GFB's role to determine the concessional finance passed through to consumers.
+The mechanism for sharing of benefits also needs to be set out. - Our final rule addresses this by introducing a transparent and predictable mechanism in the revenue-setting framework that facilitates the timely sharing of concessional finance benefits with consumers in the NER and allows for the NSP2 and GFB to agree to: - an amount to be passed through to transmission or distribution network to reduce the Maximum Allowed Revenue (MAR) by specified amounts each year;3 or - reduce the value of specified assets in the Regulated Asset Base (RAB); or - · a combination of both. - 7 The NSP will be required to provide the AER with an agreement co-signed by the GFB (the agreement) setting out these agreed reductions and the timing of the reductions.